-- a) Ensure policies, procedures and systems are in place to routinely collect, analyze and share actionable information, and intelligence in order to detect, prevent and protect against acts of terrorism and other major crimes from occurring. - b) Build the region's intelligence fusion center (Northern California Regional Intelligence Center NCRIC) to report suspicious activities associated with potential terrorist or criminal planning. - c) Coordinate with the FBI to receive classified and unclassified information on attacks and declassify and share information with key stakeholders (THIRA).
+- a) Ensure policies, procedures and systems are in place to routinely collect, analyze and share actionable information, and intelligence in order to detect, prevent and protect against acts of terrorism and other major crimes from occurring. - b) Build the region's intelligence fusion center (Northern California Regional Intelligence Center - NCRIC) to report suspicious activities associated with potential terrorist or criminal planning. - c) Coordinate with the FBI and California's State Threat Assessment Center (STAC) to receive classified and unclassified information on attacks and appropriately declassify information to share with key stakeholders (e.g. responders, location owner) (THIRA).

-Objective 2.2 Terrorism Attribution, Interdiction and Disruption:

-Conduct forensic analysis; attribute terrorist threats; and identify, deter, detect, disrupt, investigate, and apprehend suspects involved in terrorist activities.
+Objective 2.2 Terrorism Attribution, Interdiction and Disruption: Conduct forensic analysis; attribute terrorist threats; and identify, deter, detect, disrupt, investigate, and apprehend suspects involved in terrorist activities.

-Core Capabilities: Forensics and Attribution, Interdiction and Disruption department arson investigators
+Core Capabilities: Forensics and Attribution, Interdiction and Disruption